clinta/clinta.github.io/_drafts/freebsd-jails-the-hard-way.md

 # The jail definition for fulljail1
 fulljail1 {
-    $num = 15;
+    $ip = 15;
     mount.fstab = "";
 }

 # The jail definition for zjail1
 zjail1 {
-    $num = 16;
+    $ip = 16;
     mount.fstab = "";
 }

 # The jail definition for thinjail1
 thinjail1 {
-    $num = 17;
+    $ip = 17;
 }
 ```

 Hopefully this has helped you understand the process of how to create and manage FreeBSD jails without tools that abstract away all the details.
 Those tools are often quite useful, but there is always benefit in learning to do things the hard way.
-And in some cases like this, the hard way doesn't seem to be that hard afteall.
+And in this case, the hard way doesn't seem to be that hard afteall.